paulcarrtech/asciidoc-test-repo/My Antora Windows 11 Installation Guide.md

 #### Configure the UI in the Playbook

-1. Configure the UI with the following code:
+1. Register an existing UI with the following code:

 ```yml
 ui: